 Standards issued but not yet effective and not early adopted

-The Group has not early adopted any other of the following standards, interpretations or amendments that have been issued but are not yet effective.
+The Group has not early adopted any of the following standards, interpretations or amendments that have been issued but are not yet effective.
+Management is currently assessing the impact of these standards to the consolidated financial statements.